Time to get your maps out.

 Don't forget about travelling by sea.
 Car ferries provide a gateway to exploring the islands.
 So far we've taken our van over on the ferry to Brac (Croatia) and across to Sicily (Italy).
 Incorporating car ferries into your trip can be a great way to save on travel time (and sometimes fuel and toll costs too).

 - Greece-Italy eg. Patras-Ancona, Patras-Bari

 Keep in mind that some ferries operate seasonally and have an irregular timetable, so do plenty of research first.
 You can compare the options on rome2rio which will direct you to the appropriate booking websites for further info.

 Tracking our trip is a great way to be able to look back, reflect and remember where we have been.
 It amazes me to see just how far we have come and to be able to auto generate a map with the data.
 It's a great way to be able to share our journey with our family and friends.
 We use TraceMyTrack.

 What it boils down to is that despite all the best preparation in the world, things will never always go exactly as you plan.
 Despite all the rave reviews you read online, not everything will be your cup of tea.
-Arriving by van also alters your experience as not all cities are vehicle friendly.
+Arriving by van also alters your experience as not all cities are van-friendly.
 I am sure that my time in Dubrovnik would have been greatly improved had we not had to suffer the $10 an hour parking, which must be paid all in coins.
 There have been many places on our planned itinerary that we simply decided to keep on driving through.
-Similarly, a lot of the small towns that we wild camp don't feature frontpage on any Lonely Planet guides.
+Similarly, a lot of the smaller towns we love wild-camping in don't feature on the front page of Lonely Planet.

 What we have learnt to do is to always, always ask for suggestions and recommendations from people who have been there.
 Even better if the advise comes from locals.
 It has paid off every time and we have found ourselves in some of the best, far-flung spots we never would have discovered otherwise.